 - Orthostatic Hypotension

 There is no known conventional treatment for the fatigue.
 Successful holistic treatment of chronic fatigue draws upon a range of therapies.

-In order to help determine the underlying factors contributing to CFS, a number of tests are often conducted, including: darkfield blood microscopy, electrodermal screening, stool analysis, unrinalysis, blood test, hair analysis, liver detoxification profile, adrenal stress test, nutritional analysis, antioxidant profile.
+In order to help determine the underlying factors contributing to CFS, a number of tests are often conducted, including darkfield blood microscopy, electrodermal screening, stool analysis, urinalysis, blood test, hair analysis, liver detoxification profile, adrenal stress test, nutritional analysis, antioxidant profile.

 Lifestyle and Environmental

 Develop healthy sleep habits.
 Try to get to establish a regular bedtime.
 Gentle restorative exercise such as tai chi, swimming, yoga, and walking is important, even though many people may not feel like it.
 Research has shown that two-thirds of people with chronic fatigue syndrome benefit from exercise, although it’s critical not to overdo it.

 Detox and cleansing diet for one to three weeks.
 Avoid all foods and chemicals that may be worsening symptoms.
 Wheat, dairy, corn, gluten-containing products (rye, oats, etc), sugar, and fermented foods are some of the most common food sensitivities.
 After the cleansing diet, the excluded foods are often re-introduced into the diet systematically to identify any aggravating foods.
 For CFS patients with candidiasis, all types of sugar, including milk products and fruit, should be avoided.
 Caffeine, alcohol, and refined carbohydrates such as white flour and white rice should be avoided.

 Chronic fatigue syndrome may be related to the following syndromes in Chinese medicine:

 - qi deficiency